Kenshi2727/Kenshi-Webspace/Client/src/constants/dummyContent.md

 ---

 ## Auto generate table of contents-
-Simply write 'Contents'(case-sensitive) as any haeding and automatically your article structure will be generated.
+Simply write 'Contents'(case-sensitive) as any heading and automatically your article structure will be generated.

 Example-
 ```